Coronavirus Cases Reach Record Levels Despite Mask Mandates Across U.S.

 In addition to the U.S. jurisdiction of Puerto Rico, the following 31 states had reported record-high number of infections that were still increasing as of Tuesday despite their statewide mask mandates: Alabama, Arkansas, Colorado, Connecticut, Delaware, Illinois, Indiana, Iowa, Kansas, Kentucky, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Jersey, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.

-For the most part, infections were increasing at a lower rate and remained close but below peak levels from earlier this year in D.C. and most of these other four other states with statewide mandates: California, Louisiana, New York, Texas.
-New York was the only state with the average nunber of daily cases way below peak levels.
+For the most part, infections were increasing at a lower rate and remained close but below peak levels from earlier this year in D.C. and most of these other four other states with statewide mandates: California, Louisiana, New York, and Texas.
+New York was the only state with the average number of daily cases way below peak levels.

 Of all 50 states, Hawaii was the only state that has seen a small drop in the seven-day average number of new daily cases in recent days.